IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### 1:53.4.1 Concepts

-Consent is a patient specific set of parameters that work within an overarching policy.
+Consent is a patient-specific set of parameters that work within an overarching policy.
 For a discussion of policy, consent policy, and other concepts see [Appendix P: Privacy Access Policies](ch-P.html).
 The concepts outlined in [Appendix P: Privacy Access Policies](ch-P.html) are critical to understanding this implementation guide.

 ### 1:53.4.2 Use Cases

 PCF defines some transactions and some content.
 The content specifications define the variations on Consent that are used to enable consent parameters.
-The transactions utilize these content and carry out the privacy protection defined within a patient specific consent.
+The transactions utilize the content and carry out the privacy protection defined within a patient-specific consent.

 #### 1:53.4.2.1 Use Case \#1: Capture new consent